energyquantified/eq-python-client/docs/userguide/period-instances.rst

     We recommend reading the section on
     :doc:`period-based series <../userguide/periods>`
-    before continuing to learn how to convert a :py:class:`energyquantified.data.Periodseries` to a
+    before continuing to learn how to convert a :py:class:`Periodseries <energyquantified.data.Periodseries>` into a
-    :py:class:`energyquantified.data.Timeseries`.
+    :py:class:`Timeseries <energyquantified.data.Timeseries>`.

 A note on REMIT data
 --------------------

-We generate a new instances when new outage messages arrive.
-The series start at 1 January 2019 and goes up to 5 years into the future.
+We generate new instances when new outage messages arrive.
+The series' start on 1 January 2019 and goes up to 5 years into the future.

 So the instance's issue date will be the same as the issue date for the latest outage message and the tag will be the outage